elolab/ILoReg/README.md

 ## Contact information

-If you have questions related to `ILoReg`, please contact us in [https://github.com/elolab/iloreg/issues](https://github.com/elolab/iloreg/issues).
+If you have questions related to `ILoReg`, please contact us [here](https://github.com/elolab/iloreg/issues).

 ## References